Coucher de soleil no. 1: Neo-Impressionism, Divisionism

-The vibrating image of the sun in Metzinger's painting, and of Delaunay's Paysage au disque (1906-1907), writes Herbert, "is an homage to the decomposition of spectral light that lay at the heart of Neo-Impressionist color theory..."
+The vibrating image of the Sun in Metzinger's painting, and of Delaunay's Paysage au disque (1906-1907), writes Herbert, "is an homage to the decomposition of spectral light that lay at the heart of Neo-Impressionist color theory..."

 "The Neo-Impressionists" according to Maurice Denis, "inaugurated a vision, a technique, and esthetic based on the recent discoveries of physics, on a scientific conception of the world and of life."

 In 1904-05 Henri Poincaré discovered a graphical tool for visualizing different types of polarized light (known as Poincaré sphere).
 The Poincaré homology sphere, also called Poincaré dodecahedral space, is a particular example of a homology sphere.
 Being a spherical 3-manifold, it is the only homology 3-sphere, besides the 3-sphere itself, with a finite fundamental group.
 While it is not known the extent to which such discoveries influenced Metzinger's representation of the radiating sun in Coucher de soleil no. 1, his interest and prowess in mathematics is well documented.

+The press reaction to Metzinger's work during this period was mixed, with critics often unsure of how to categorize his increasingly radical approach to color and form.
+In La Presse, Willy Rogers commented: "You will contort [tordrez] a little bit in front of the extravagances of Mr. Metzinger: Is he a relative of the general?"

+Louis Vauxcelles, known for his role in coining the term "Fauvism," also remarked on Metzinger's youthful experimentation.
+In his review of the 1907 Salon des Indépendants published in Gil Blas, he described Metzinger as "still too young," and Robert Delaunay—who exhibited a head of a man, Tête d'homme, possibly a portrait of Metzinger or Wilhelm Uhde—as a fourteen-year-old student of Metzinger.